 Impending or threatening weather conditions

 The safety of our families and staff members is of utmost concern to St. Paul’s Lutheran Preschool with Extended Care.
-Inclement weather decisions will be made with this in mind
+Inclement weather decisions will be made with this in mind.

-Nwill be sent the after consulting with weather forecasting, Decatur City Police, and other early childhood programs as well as staff as to their ability to arrive to work safely.
+Notification will be sent through the Brightwheel app regarding the Preschool’s decision concerning delayed opening, early dismissal, or closure as soon as it is possible after consulting with weather forecasting, Decatur City Police, and other early childhood programs as well as staff as to their ability to arrive to work safely.

 In the event that the Brightwheel app is out of service, communication will be attempted by text message.

 Extended Care will open when it is safe for staff to come in; the Director will coordinate with scheduled staff.